NewcoderM/noprocfile-noruntimetxt/README.md

-## Credits & Aknoledgment:
+## Credits:

-this project was inspired from code institute project Love Math which was written in Java.
+This project was inspired from code institute project Love Math which was written in Java.
 And I took it from there.

+## Aknoledgment:

 I am grateful to the support I got from my mentor, tutors,cohort facilitator and evryone who answered me on Slack.
 Thank you.